Evade ChatGPT Detectors via A Single Space: Space Infiltration

 \section{Space Infiltration}

-We propose a method of space character attack to bypass AI content detectors.
-Specifically, we propose to add a space character before a random comma in the content.
+We propose a method of space character attack to bypass AI text detectors.
+Specifically, we propose to add a space character before a random comma in the text.
 For example, in Fig.~\ref{fig:intro}, given the user question ``Describe the structure of an atom.'', we first use ChatGPT to generate a response.
 Such response is likely to be detected as AI-generated.
 Then, with our SpaceInfi strategy, we add a new space before a random comma.
+If the response contains multiple paragraphs, we apply this strategy to each paragraph.
 In this case, the ``charge,'' becomes ``charge\textvisiblespace,'', which results in a high probability to be detected as human-generated.

 In addition to its simplicity, this approach has the following characteristics: (1) free, requiring no additional cost; (2) no loss of quality and imperceptibility.
-The new content has the same generated quality as the original content.
+The new text has the same generated quality as the original text.
 Since the modification only involves adding a single space, it is unlikely to be noticed by a human.
 (3) The attack is model-agnostic, requiring no knowledge of the internal states of the LLMs or detector.
 In this paper, we denote this strategy as SpaceInfi (\underline{Space} \underline{Infi}ltration).